go-air/gini/README.md

 under different sets of assumptions to the same set of underlying constraints in parallel.
 This can give linear speed up in tasks, such as PDR/IC3, which generate lots of assumptions.

+We hope to extend this with clause sharing soon, which would give superlinear speedup according to the literature.

 # Distributed and CRISP